-“After 30 years of educating medical students and seeing young doctors flourish, it has been exciting to lead the design of a completely new medical program that is future focused and unbound by traditions.
+“After 30 years of educating medical students and seeing young doctors flourish, it has been exciting to lead the roll-out of a completely new medical course that is future focused and unbound by traditions.
 I look forward to welcoming our students and being involved closely in their medical education and professional development.”

 Professor Patrick McNeil

-EXECUTIVE DEAN, FACULTY OF MEDICINE AND HEALTH SCIENCES
+EXECUTIVE DEAN, FACULTY OF MEDICINE, HEALTH AND HUMAN SCIENCES

-The Macquarie University Doctor of Medicine (Macquarie MD) is a new program embedded within an established University that has a culture of transformative learning, and within MQ Health – an academic health sciences centre that integrates patient-centred clinical care, teaching and research.
+The Macquarie University Doctor of Medicine (Macquarie MD) is a relatively new course embedded within an established University that has a culture of transformative learning, and within MQ Health – an academic health sciences centre that integrates patient-centred clinical care, teaching and research.

 The Macquarie MD:

-Our program integrates four graduate capabilities – Scientist and Scholar, Clinical Practitioner, Engaged Global Citizen, and Professional – across the program.
-It aims to build within students the capacity to be ethical and reflective practitioners who are public health and systems-aware and are socially and culturally versatile; team workers who are patient-centred and safety-focused and are effective personal and digital communicators.
+Our course integrates four graduate capabilities – Scientist and Scholar, Clinical Practitioner, Engaged Global Citizen, and Professional.
+Across the course, the graduate capabilities aim to build within students the capacity to be ethical and reflective practitioners who are public health and systems-aware and are socially and culturally versatile; team workers who are patient-centred and safety-focused and are effective personal and digital communicators.